JeffJetton/atari-examples/bbones/bbones5.md

 Of course, you don't *have* to use `vcs.h`.
 There's nothing stopping you from creating your own file and even using different labels for all the addresses.
 But `vcs.h` has become the de facto standard for VCS programmers for many years, and the address names have been standard [since at least 1979](https://archive.org/details/StellaProgrammersGuide).

 > **Fun Fact:** The comments in `vcs.h` also identify the bits that are used for each register.
 Note that `COLUBK` only pays attention to the highest seven bits--bit zero is ignored.
 As far as it's concerned, there's no difference between $00 and $01, for example.
-You effectively have only 128 unique values to set the color
+You effectively have only 128 unique values to set the color.
+(If you did the extra credit back in bbones2, well, know you know why there's no difference between $3C and $3D!)

 ## macro.h